emmajanedrews/base-template/_posts/2018-02-13-alternative-financing-options.md

 {% include youtube.html %}

-Listen: There are loan programs for just about every person and every kind of deal these days.&nbsp;
+Listen: There are loan programs for just about every person and every kind of deal these days.

 We’re all familiar with the cookie-cutter loans such as FHA and Conventional, but today I’d like to talk about the other financing opportunities that are out there.